 By analyzing current and historical data, financial analysts can use a forecast model to create a holistic report for management.
 This type of financial report is often used to plan for the future and help guide strategic decision-making among the executive team.

 One of the biggest challenges finance teams face when creating forecasts today is the accuracy of their data.
 Traditional finance teams have to pull data from different platforms in order to create their forecasts.
-However, juggling multiple data sets from several sources is a painstaking process that is both time-consuming and prone to human error.
+However, juggling multiple data sets from several sources is a painstaking process that's both time-consuming and prone to human error.
+Companies using machine learning algorithms that analyze 200+ variables (including social sentiment, weather patterns, and logistics data) improve forecast accuracy by 12-25% versus traditional manual methods.

 So, how can CFOs, FP&A managers, analysts, and financial controllers ensure that their data is accurate and up-to-date?

 If your team is looking to improve its forecasting accuracy, our experts are here to help.
-In this guide, we will be explaining how to improve forecast accuracy and provide best practices to follow so your finance team can fine-tune its growth strategies.
+In this guide, we'll be explaining how to improve forecast accuracy and provide best practices to follow so your finance team can fine-tune its growth strategies.

-Unfortunately, finance professionals do not possess the power to predict the future (would be nice, though!)
+Unfortunately, finance professionals don't possess the power to predict the future (would be nice, though!)
 But by using historical data and laying the right tech infrastructure early on, finance teams can improve their predictability analysis and forecast accuracy for the future.

 Another definition they highlighted states,